GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 accesses.
 While IndexedDB is fast, accessing local memory is faster.
 We recommend this approach so long as you manage the size of the cache.

-The `subscribers` array, which is used to prevent simultaneous accesses to IndexedDB, would otherwise be common on load.
+The `subscribers` array, which is used to prevent simultaneous access to IndexedDB, would otherwise be common on load.

 ### Web Audio API